[Last updated September 10, 2025]

 Shaitsu back and neck massager from FIVE S Amazon store.
 Photo Credit: Amazon/FIVE S

-A hot bath can be comforting, but this gift set from Uncommon Goods ensures that it’s deeply relaxing.
-It includes a botanical bath soak (with Dead Sea salt, rosemary, eucalyptus, and chamomile), an immunity herbal tea, an earthy candle (with matching botanicals), and QR codes to access three 20-minute sound sessions/meditations.
+A hot bath can be comforting, but this gift set ensures that it’s deeply relaxing.
+It includes a botanical bath soak (with Dead Sea salt, rosemary, eucalyptus, and chamomile), an immunity herbal tea, an earthy candle, and QR codes to access three 20-minute sound sessions and guided meditations.

 Photo of a jar of bath soak, which includes salt and botanicals, a rosemary-and-sage-scented candle, a tea bag, and a box of matches.
 There is also a sprig of eucalyptus in the photo.